petitepaddingtonbear/stardew-convert-to-fashion-sense/README.md

 New functionality has been added to the project!
 Now you can convert Json Assets clothing and hat packs into Fashion Sense content packs.

-### Step 1 - Translate the JSONs of any Hats OR Shirts folders with [this](https://www.nexusmods.com/stardewvalley/mods/9961?tab=files) JSON batch translator by Kartoffels **if the contents of your JA package are in Chinese, Japanese, or Korean characters**.
+### Step 1 - Translate!
+Translate the JSONs of any Hats OR Shirts folders with [this](https://www.nexusmods.com/stardewvalley/mods/9961?tab=files) JSON batch translator by Kartoffels **if the contents of your JA package are in Chinese, Japanese, or Korean characters**.
 See the section below "Setup Instructions" for a full usage guide.

 ### Step 2 - Copy the files over
 Inside the JSON assets package, copy the entire contents of the Hats OR Shirts